 Buck the Trends

 Although product recalls are still common and even increasing in some industries, others have seen significant improvement.
 According to the CPSC, the overall number of toy recalls has experienced a sharp decline since 2008.
-The total number of toy recalls involving lead-containing products have been nearly eliminated.

 In some cases, a high number of recalls can actually prompt change on its own.
 According to the American Marketing Association, the number of automobile recalls between 1995 and 2011 eventually resulted in fewer accidents.
 Statistics like this show that there is a bright side after all.